-Before you follow the steps in this article, see the appropriate connection guide in Databricks Partner Connect partners for important partner-specific information.
+Before you follow the steps in this article, see the appropriate partner article for important partner-specific information.
 There might be differences in the connection steps between partner solutions.
 Some partner solutions also allow you to integrate with Databricks SQL warehouses (formerly Databricks SQL endpoints) or Databricks clusters, but not both.

 See the requirements for using Partner Connect.

-For partner-specific requirements, see the appropriate connection guide in Databricks Partner Connect partners.
+For partner-specific requirements, see the appropriate partner article.

 To connect your Databricks workspace to a semantic layer partner solution, follow the steps in this section.